Architecture

 Management Service

 The Management service is the central coordination component for NetBird with a UI dashboard.
-It keeps the network state, public Wireguard keys of the peers, authenticates and distributes network changes to peers.
+It keeps the network state, public WireGuard keys of the peers, authenticates and distributes network changes to peers.

 The Management Service's responsibilities include:

 • Registering and authenticating new peers.
 Every new machine has to register itself in the network in order to connect to other machines.
-After installation, NetBird client requires login that can be done through Identity Provider (IDP) or with a setup key.
+After installation, NetBird client requires login that can be done through Identity Provider (IDP) like Okta or with a setup key.

 • Keeping the network map.
-The Management service stores information about all the registered peers including Wireguard public key that was sent during the registration process.
+The Management service stores information about all the registered peers including WireGuard public key that was sent during the registration process.

 • Managing private IP addresses.
 Each peer receives a unique private IP with which it can be identified in the network.
 We use Carrier Grade NAT address space with an allocated address block 100.64.0.0/10.